GTAmodding/gta3script-specs/SPECIFICATION.md

 ### Commands

-A command describes an operation a script should perform.
+A command describes an operation for a script to perform.

 ```
 command_name := token_char {token_char} ;